recruit-tech/redux-effects-steps/README.md

 ##### Returns

-*(Promise)* A Promise that is resolved or rejected when all steps are completed.
+*(Promise)*: A Promise that is resolved or rejected when all steps are completed.